SyncfusionExamples/how-to-set-template-for-pulling-and-refreshing-view-in-xamarin-forms-pulltorefresh/README.md

 # How-to-set-template-for-pulling-and-refreshing-view-in-xamarin-forms-pulltorefresh

-This app implements to set template for pulling and refreshing the view in SfPullToRefresh.
+This app implements to set template for pulling and refreshing view in SfPullToRefresh.
 You can customize the template based on the requirement and can set template using SfPullToRefresh.PullingViewTemplate and SfPullToRefresh.RefreshingViewTemplate.

 ## Syncfusion Controls